Our Roots

 Our impressive Barrel Room is the setting for this wine tasting for groups of 9 or more.
 We’ll curate a selection of 4 limited-release, winery-only wines for your group.
 Your host will discuss the wines, the history of the winery, our vineyards and wine production, and will walk you into the Barrel Cellar (production activity permitting).

-Daily, by appointment, 10:00 am – 5:00 pm (last reservation at 3:30 pm)
+Thursday – Monday, by appointment, 10:00 am – 5:00 pm (last reservation at 3:30 pm)

 • Price: $75 per person, plus 15% recommended gratuity